Utility Cloud Glossary

 A user-defined list to be used in multiple choice or multiple select fields in asset classes or workflows.

 A status showing a user no longer has access to log in to Utility Cloud.
-You’ll be locked out if you haven't verified and logged in to Utility Cloud within 30 days of your user being created being created, if you haven’t logged in to Utility Cloud in more than 630 days, or if you’ve entered an incorrect password when attempting to log in more than five consecutive times.
+You’ll be locked out if you haven't verified and logged in to Utility Cloud within 30 days of your user being created, if you haven’t logged in to Utility Cloud in more than 630 days, or if you’ve entered an incorrect password when attempting to log in more than five consecutive times.
 Once you’re locked out, an administrator must unlock your user.

 A workflow type representing work to be done against any asset, either done in a single point of space or with no location specified.